Kidney cancer

 If your cancer is small or you are not suitable for surgery, your doctor may discuss one of the following treatments:

-This treatment is easier on the body than surgery, but there is a slightly higher risk that some cancer cells may remain after treatment, so it would only be recommended if surgery isn’t an option for you.
+This treatment is easier on the body than surgery, but there is a slightly higher risk that some cancer cells will remain active after treatment, meaning you might need a second treatment.

-This treatment is only used in specific situations and can depend on the exact location of the cancer.
+This treatment is only used in very specific situations and often depends on the location of the cancer.
+It is sometimes used for older patients or for people who are not fit for surgery.

 You doctor may recommend a drug treatment for you: